YonghaoXu/UAE-RS/README.md

 ![](Figure/mixup_attack.png)

-This is the official PyTorch implementation of the black-box adversarial attack methods for remote sensing data in our paper [Universal adversarial examples in remote sensing: Methodology and benchmark](https://arxiv.org).
+This is the official PyTorch implementation of the black-box adversarial attack methods for remote sensing data in our paper **[Universal adversarial examples in remote sensing: Methodology and benchmark](https://arxiv.org)**.

 ### Table of content
  1. [Dataset](#dataset)